AntiSecTech/pyaml/README.md

 sudo make install
 ```

-If you do not install the program and only compile the binary, you must **create a link for the configuration file** so that it can be read by the binary
+If you do not install the program and only compile the shared library, you must **create a link for the configuration file** so that it can be read by the binary
 ```sh
 sudo ln -s -r pyaml.yml /etc
 ```